Location: North Andover

 - Seeks out additional supervision or resources as needed.

-- Performs any other duty or responsibility assigned by his/her supervisor.
+- Performs any other duty or responsibility assigned by supervisor

 - Check company email on normally scheduled days at a minimum of the beginning and ending of their normal scheduled day and responds ASAP but a maximum of within 24 hours

-- Provides effective case management of patients on caseload with focus on meeting and/or exceeding agency quality outcomes, included but not limited to:
+- Provides effective care of patients on caseload with focus on meeting and/or exceeding agency quality outcomes, included but not limited to:

 - Case Mix Weight